samsuh/2025-learnings/README.md

 11/20 - liquidity is better than staking if market goes down. just holding fiat/stablecoin has significantly better returns than multiple years of staking.

+11/21 - reth sync is a lot slower and more intensive than nethermind was. initial deposit done